JeremyTBradshaw/MSGraphPSEssentials/README.md

 ### Remove-MSGraphApplicationKeyCredential

-This is the sixth and last function in the bunch to cover.
-It is used to remove a keyCredential (i.e. certificate public key) from the Azure AD application.
+This function is used to remove a keyCredential (i.e. certificate public key) from the Azure AD application.
 The access token and PoP token should obtained/created using a different certificate than then one to be removed, otherwise MS Graph will hand back an error that doesn't make any sense, although it is doing so to protect the application from rendering itself unable to get authorization again.

 Parameters | Description
 ---------: | :-----------